-Mexican farmers are notoriously productive and sustainable as a way of life simply because they have to be.
-They have the most ingenious repairs to tools and everything else on the farm, this spirit extends to the bagaso.
-At the very least it’s used as compost and field fertilizer.
-But if you look around a mezcal distillery you’ll see bagaso everywhere as a sealant.
-When many distilleries roast agave they’ll cover the agave piñas with an insulating layer of bagaso.
-When they distill they’ll frequently use bagaso to help seal and insulate the still.
-Some people are even working on dehydrating the bagaso and using it to fire their stills.
+Producers compost bagazo and use it as fertilizer.
+But if you look around a mezcal distillery, you’ll likely see it used everywhere as a sealant.
+When roasting agave, producers often cover the piñas with an insulating layer of bagazo.
+When they distill, they’ll frequently use the agave fibers to help seal and insulate the still.
+Some people are even working on dehydrating the bagazo and using it to fire their stills.
 That’s about as full circle as it gets.

 Read more of our entries in the Mezcalistas Encyclopedia of Mezcal and email us questions or ideas for future entries.